 ATM facilities are available in many of the towns along the route.
 Credit cards are also accepted by many bar and restaurants.
 However, we suggest that you also bring a reasonable sum of cash as a back-up.

 The currency used in the Republic of Ireland is the Euro (€).
 The currency used in Northern Ireland is the Pound Sterling (£).
 Therefore, if you are taking an Antrim hiking tour, you will need Pound Sterling and for all of our other regions, you will need Euro.

 Flights and transport to the start of your hiking tour are not included in our prices.
 However, we do provide detailed timetables on how to make it to the start of your hike by public transport on our tour pages.
 For example, visit our Dingle Way Travel Info page.

-Hillwalk Ireland strongly encourages you to take out adequate insurance cover prior to travel.
+Hillwalk Tours strongly encourages you to take out adequate insurance cover prior to travel.